johnzon/key-value-store/README.md

 - Ensure all ports specified in the script (e.g., `8080`, `8081`, `8082`) are available on your system.
 - The script assumes the Go environment is properly set up and `GOPATH` is configured if needed.

-## Ongoing Improvements
-1. Deployment: Adding docker to be able to run the application without installing go
-2. More test coverage
-3. Leader election : Ocassionally, previous failed leader instanceId is being returned as the leader Id.
-This is being resolved but keeping track of failed leaders.
-Submitted like this due to time constraint
-4. Authentication Middleware

 ## API Endpoints for Key-Value Store